 To encounter the confusion that is imminent to the distinction of language layers, it is important to strive for a differentiated terminology.
 The semantic net in Figure 1 shows key terms of this report and the corresponding levels of abstractions.
 The numbers used to identify the levels correspond to common conventions, starting with level 0 for representations of instances.
-A model (level M_1) is specified by a modelling language, which in turn is - partially - specified by a meta model (level M_2).
-At the same time, a model is an instance of a meta model, which in turn is an instance of a meta model.
-Note that the semantic net includes a simplification: Not only a modelling language on the M_2 level, but also all meta modelling languages are comprised of a specification of their semantics and syntax.
+A model (level M1) is specified by a modelling language, which in turn is - partially - specified by a meta model (level M2).
+At the same time, a model is an instance of a meta model, which in turn is an instance of a meta meta model.
+Note that the semantic net includes a simplification: Not only a modelling language on the M2 level, but also all meta modelling languages are comprised of a specification of their semantics and syntax.
 The syntax can be differentiated into abstract syntax and concrete syntax (graphical notation).
 A meta model serves to specify the abstract syntax and semantics only.

-Figure 1: Semantic net of key terms and corresponding levels of abstraction
+Figure 1: Semantic net of key terms and corresponding levels of abstraction tion-oriented requirements.

-[FrLaO3] present a framework for requirements of domain specific modelling languages.
-For analytical purposes, these criteria are differentiated into formal, user-oriented and application-oriented requirements.
 Note that these are not orthogonal dimensions.
 These generic requirements need to be further refined for a specific language.
-Although the framework was designed for modelling languages (level M_2), its generic structure can be applied to meta modelling languages, too.
+Although the framework was designed for modelling languages (level M2), its generic structure can be applied to meta modelling languages, too.